ibm-cloud-docs/codeengine/batch-tutorial.md

 ### Viewing job logs with the CLI
 {: #batch-viewjobresult-cli}

-To view job logs with the CLI, use the `ibmcloud coligo job logs` command.
+To view job logs with the CLI, use the `ibmcloud ce job logs` command.

 For example, to view the logs for our `testjobrun` job, use the command:

 ```
-ibmcloud coligo job logs --name testjobrun
+ibmcloud ce job logs --name testjobrun
 ```
 {: pre}